 I have to say that because it's an ACLJ film.

-All right, we're getting ready to take a break when we come back.
+We're getting ready to take a break when we come back.

 More from Hannity.

-Welcome back to Handy.
+Welcome back to Hannity.

-This is Logan Seculo, James.
+This is Logan Seculo.

-Yes, we're in for Sean today, and we're here with Ben Davies, star of the new film Jingle Smells, which I was one of the executive producers on co-writer on with Sean Hannity with Sean Hannity.
+And we're here with Ben Davies, star of the new film, Jingle Smells, which I was one of the executive producers on, co-writer on.

-And he said, You know what, guys?
+And he said, you know what, guys?

-Go on, promote the movie, talk about the movie.
+The day before Thanksgiving, go on, promote the movie, talk about the movie.

 And we're excited because Ben, the movie's out.